fmoyaflores/OSBN/README.md

 - Empower underserved communities with affordable, locally adaptable bioreactors.
 - Establish a global network of decentralized hubs driving region-specific innovation and addressing local challenges.

-Aligned with Astera’s mission, OSBN focuses on creating public goods that enhance human flourishing through open and collaborative innovation.
+Aligned with the organization’s mission, OSBN focuses on creating public goods that enhance human flourishing through open and collaborative innovation.
 The initiative’s open-first approach ensures that its outputs—including blueprints, datasets, and protocols—are freely available and reusable by others, fostering a ripple effect of progress across various fields.
 By enabling rapid prototyping and GMP-compliant manufacturing, OSBN positions itself at the intersection of open-source translational science and transformative societal impact.

 ### Deliverables